hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/index.md

 ## Congratulations!

 You’ve made it to the end of this section!
-Another friendly reminder to take a break.
+Another friendly reminder to take a **break**.
+Drink some water, touch some grass.
 When you’re ready, go to the next page where we’ll guide you in the creation of your first React component!

 We will assume that you guys have a baseline understanding of HTML, CSS, and Javascript.
 However, if you require additional resources or help, you can find related documentation here: [All Resources](https://www.notion.so/All-Resources-cbd6054a4e4e4e619f4279490ef1d015?pvs=21)